tonydeno/COP4520_2/README.md

 Note that in both cases the amount of times N is random so that could drastically affect the run time of the program.

 # Experimental Evaluation
+Program 1
+* Average runtime for N = 10:
+Five seperate run times
+(19011ms + 19012ms + 19012ms +19012ms + 19011ms) / 5 = 19011.6ms avg

+* Average runtime for N = 5
+  Five seperate run times
+  (9003ms + 9005ms + 9005ms +9003ms + 9004ms) / 5 = 9004ms avg
+* Conclusion:
+    Realtively consistent runtimes mean the randomness of deciding to choose doesn't really affect the runtime Since the scaling between the two threads is nearly linear that means the threads are properly and efficently managed.
+    Would need to test more iterations to get a more conclusive result on that but the program doubling seems to be indicative.

+Program 2
+* Average Runtime for N = 10
+Average Runtime for N = 5